carbonplan/ndpyramid/README.md

 ## about us

-CarbonPlan is a non-profit organization working on the science and data of carbon removal.
-We aim to improve the transparency and scientific integrity of carbon removal and climate solutions through open data and tools.
+CarbonPlan is a non-profit organization that uses data and science for climate action.
+We aim to improve the transparency and scientific integrity of climate solutions with open data and tools.
 Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/ndpyramid/issues/new) or [sending us an email](mailto:hello@carbonplan.org).